IntegryHQ/react-autosaver/README.md

 1. You are looking to integrate auto-save functionality in an input-based form
 2. You are looking for a solution where auto-save occurs with a configurable delay
 3. You are looking to bind auto-save events to input events such as blur or when user becomes idle
+4. You want a simple loop based auto-save trigger which can be toggled on/off

 ### What does this package do?

-1. Exposes a component called `AutoSaver` that has a prop `onAutosave` which allows you to specify a callback whenever the component determines that auto save should occur
+1. Exposes a component called `AutoSaver` that has a prop `onAutosaveTriggered` which allows you to specify a callback whenever the component determines that auto save should occur

 2. Exposes a component called `WatchChanges` which can be placed as a child of the parent `AutoSaver`.
 This component can bind to inputs using React refs and triggers whenever the following happens: